jkassemi/conf_conf/README.md

 # ConfConf

-ConfConf is a pattern and utility for verifying the correctness of the environment variables at application boot so you can fail fast when there's a configuration problem.
+A pattern and utility for verifying the correctness of
+environment variables at application boot so you can fail fast when there's a configuration problem.

-## Installation
+## Add ConfConf to your Rails/Ruby Project

-Add `gem 'conf_conf'` to your application's Gemfile.
+Add `gem 'conf_conf'` to your application's Gemfile and `bundle install`

+Better yet, go to [rubygems][https://rubygems.org/gems/conf_conf] and configure a specific version requirement.

-## Usage
+## Usage (Rails)

-Add a new initializer - if you use conf_conf.rb , as a matter of convention you shouldn't add ConfConf configuration blocks to other initializers.
+Add a new initializer with your ConfConf configuration block:

 ```ruby
 # config/initializers/conf_conf.rb